 The 1930s were a bad time for Prep schools in general and numbers declined.
 However, when John Evans and Geoffrey Bolton took over in 1939, three other schools were evacuated to Summer Fields, restoring the school’s enrolment to a healthy number.
 In 1955, to secure the school's future, Evans and Bolton made Summer Fields into a charitable trust with a board of governors, including Harold Macmillan (OS), who was soon to become Prime Minister.

 Under the sensitive headmastership of Patrick Savage, assisted by Jimmy Bell and Pat Marston, the school weathered the turbulent 1960s and maintained its reputation for academic excellence.
-In 1975, Nigel Talbot Rice became Headmaster and extended the school significantly over the next twenty years.
+In 1975, Nigel Talbot Rice (NTR) became Headmaster and extended the school significantly over the next twenty years.
 A series of capital campaigns put the school on a sound financial footing and enabled an ambitious building programme to be carried out: custom-built classrooms, the Macmillan Hall and Music Centre, an indoor swimming-pool, the Wavell Arts and Technology Centre and the Sports Hall.